craftercms/js-sdk/packages/search/README.md

 # @craftercms/search

-This package contains tools for integrating your application with Crafter Search engine.
+This package contains tools for integrating your application with Crafter Search.

 ## Usage